 Dynjandi Waterfall

-Possibly the most famous waterfall of the many in the Westfjords, Dynjandi cascades over 328 feet down a ridged rock face.
+Iceland is known for its waterfalls, and possibly the most famous in the Westfjords is Dynjandi, which cascades over 328 feet down a ridged rock face.
 The falls fan out like a bridal veil and are much wider at the bottom than at the top.

 Seven individual falls tumble over the rocks beneath the main waterfall.
 There are hiking trails from the parking lot from which you can experiment with your photography skills, or simply take in the spectacle.